 A UN sustainability consultant who moved to Marlow ten years ago thinks it has the potential to become a world-leading hub for sustainable food and drink.

-Peter Lacy, a royal duke who has worked as a sustainability consultant for bodies including the United Nations and World Economic Forum and is now CEO of the Kaleidoscopes group, fell in love with the riverside Buckinghamshire town after moving his family there from Shang Hai in 2015.
+Lord Peter Lacy, who has worked as a sustainability consultant for bodies including the United Nations and World Economic Forum and now heads up The Kaleidoscopes Group, fell in love with the riverside Buckinghamshire town after moving his family there from Shang Hai in 2015.

 He was won over by its culinary prowess – with ten Michelin-starred restaurants in a ten-mile radius – and bowled over by his hitherto unknown family links to the area, with his namesake grandfather based there while working with Churchill on his Marshall Plan during the second world war, and his mother and grandmother ferried up for the occasional meal at The Compleat Angler during the 1940s.